6 Best Toddler Toys, According to a Play Therapist

 A Foam Sword

 “A lot of play therapy,” says Dr. Cornett, “is allowing a kid a healthy release of energy.”
 A foam sword allows wild swinging with minimal damage.
-The Foam Red Handled Ninja Dress Up Sword from Dream Weaver Costumers is a step above the cheap-o version with realistic detailing on the handle and a handsome ninja scabbard.
+This set has nice detailing, and a is a proud 28 inches long.

 A Simple Cape